CellProfiler/tutorials/README.md

 A tutorial to show how to use CellProfiler plus CellProfiler Analyst to perform quality control on large scale screens.

-## Translocation

-A tutorial showing how to segment cells in CellProfiler and then classify them by phenotype in CellProfiler Analyst.
-This is our standard tutorial for those new to image analysis in general or CellProfiler in particular.

 -----